We're giving you the chance to win back the value of your meal - every time you dine this month!

 Cafe terrace with umbrellas

 What: Common Ground is a neighbourhood café with a big reputation, serving up an eclectic choice of dishes to start your day.
-Think potato latke with poached eggs and hollandaise and sauteed leek, or Turkish eggs with focaccia for dipping.
-For those with a sweet tooth, think brioche French toast with caramelised apple and warm slices of banana break with roast plum and berry compote.
+Think potato latke with poached eggs and hollandaise and sauteed leek, or grilled cornbread with poached eggs and black bean salsa.
+For those with a sweet tooth, think brioche French toast with caramelised apple and butterscotch sauce, or warm croissant pudding with salted miso caramel sauce.
 Head through to the back and you’ll find a terrace where you can enjoy your brunch al fresco.

 Where: 49 Stroud Green Road, N4 3EF